s5y-ux/Webcam-Pixel-Detector/README.md

 ## Acknowledgments

-- This project was inspired by the need for simple color detection in real-time webcam feeds.
+- This project was inspired by the need for detecting a void of color for a plasma expierement